wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 28 That the instrument of their wickedness might be preserved , and conveyed to the king , their master , and be buried in his own country.

-29 Now it came to pass , in the meantime , that Cochrane , and Cockburn the wicked , the chief captain , of the mariners of the king , sailed up the river Petapsco , towards the strong hold of Fort M'Henry , to assail it
+29 Now it came to pass , in the meantime , that Cochrane , and Cockburn the wicked , the chief captain , of the mariners of the king , sailed up the river Petapsco , towards the strong hold of Fort McHenry , to assail it

-30 Now the strong hold of M'Henry lieth about fifteen furlongs from the city ; and.the name of the chief captain thereof was Armistead , a man of courage : al beit , he was sick ,
+30 Now the strong hold of McHenry lieth about fifteen furlongs from the city ; and the name of the chief captain thereof was Armistead , a man of courage : albeit , he was sick.

-31 And when the strong vessels of the king drew nigh unto the fort , they cast their rockets and their bomb-shells into it plentifully , and strove hard to drive the men of Columbia away-
+31 And when the strong vessels of the king drew nigh unto the fort , they cast their rockets and their bomb-shells into it plentifully , and strove hard to drive the men of Columbia away.

-32 But the gallant Armistead let the destroying engines loose up«n them without mercy ; and they cast out their thunders , winged with death , among the servants of the king. -
+32 But the gallant Armistead let the destroying engines loose upon them without mercy ; and they cast out their thunders , winged with death , among the servants of the king.

-33 The loud groans of their wounded floated upon the waters , with an awful horror that shocked the war of humanity.
+33 The loud groans of their wounded floated upon the waters , with an awful horror that shocked the ear of humanity.

-34 And it was so , that when Cockburn found he could not prevail against the strong hold , he also departed from the river , neither came they against the place any more.6
+34 And it was so , that when Cockburn found he could not prevail against the strong hold , he also departed from the river , neither came they against the place any more.*

+* One of the gallant defenders of Fort McHenry has celebrated this circumstance in deathless verse.
+His poetry is so exquisite , and his descriptions so pathetic , that we cannot resist the pleasure of presenting his stanzas to our readers.

+THE STAR-SPANGLED BANNER.

+O ! say, can you see , by the dawn's early light , What so proudly we hail'd at the twilight's last gleaming, Whose broad stripes and bright stars through the perilous fight , O'er the ramparts we watch'd were so gallantly streaming ?
+And the rocket's red glare , the bombs bursting in air , Gave proof through the night that our flag was still there ;
+  O ! say , does that star-spangled banner yet wave , O'er the land of the free , and the home of the brave ?
+On the shore dimly seen through the mists of the deep , Where the foe's haughty host in dread silence reposes , What is that which the breeze , o'er the towering steep , As it fitfully blows , half conceals , half discloses ?
+Now it catches the gleam of the morning's first beam , In full glory reflected now shines on the stream.
+  'Tis the star-spangled banner , O ! long may it wave O'er the land of the free and the home of the brave.
+And where is that band who so vauntingly swore
+  That the havoc of war and the battle's confusion ,
+A home and a country , should leave us no more !
+  Their blood has wash'd out their foul footsteps' pollution.
+No refuge could save the hireling and slave ,
+From the terror of flight or the gloom of the grave , And the star-spangled banner in triumph doth wave , O'er the land of the free , and the home of the brave.
+O ! thus be it ever when freemen shall stand ,
+  Between their lov'd home , and the war's desolation.
+Blest with vict'ry and peace , may the Heaven rescu'd land, Praise the Power that hat made and preserv'd us a nation !
+Then conquer we must , when our cause it is just ,
+And this be our motto--" In God is our trust; "
+  And the star-spangled banner in triumph shall wave O'er the land of the free , and the home of the brave.

 35 Now when the men of Columbia heard that Ross , the chief captain of the king , was slain , and the host of Britain was compelled to flee from before the city , they were exceedingly rejoiced.

 36 And the brave defenders of Baltimore had great praise and honor given them throughout the land.

-37 And the names of those who fell in the contest ? are they not written on the monument which the gratitude of the people of Baltimore erected to the memory of its defenders ?
+37 And the names of those who fell in the contest , are they not written on the monument which the gratitude of the people of Baltimore erected to the memory of its defenders ?

 CHAP.
 XLIX.

-Destruction of the privateer Gen. Armstrong , Samuel C. Read , captain-~Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruction of the pirates at Barrataria , by Com.
-Patterson--Gen Jackson captures Pensacola , and returns to New Orleans ,
+Destruction of the privateer Gen. Armstrong , Samuel C. Read , captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruction of the pirates at Barrataria , by Com.
+Patterson--Gen. Jackson captures Pensacola , and returns to New Orleans.

 NOW the loud and frightful noise of war sounded upon the bosom of the great deep ; and the shores of Columbia knew no peace.